MHenderson/fiction-template/README.md

 ## Installation

-Here is the process for creating a new short story LaTeX repo.
+Here is the process for creating a new project.

 1. Clone repo